openSourcerer9000/fugazey/README.rst

 Webcam-only, free, open source, and reliable gaze tracking solution for hands-free mouse Run train.py to train your model on your face, and run.py to use the software with your custom AI model.

+As a companion to Talon Voice: add fugazey_talon to your talon voice user folder to use voice commands for clicking/zooming in alongside the gaze tracking mouse position voice commands: flicker: left click, righty: right click, drag: click and hold, mid click: middle click,

 * Free software: MIT license
 * Documentation: https://fugazey.readthedocs.io.